zhanserikabdu/stage2-module2-task2/README.md

 + be placed in `com.example.servlet` package.
 + have url `/login`.
 + check session attribute "user".
-+ for **GET** request if the session attribute "user" exists, redirect to the `/login.jsp` page, else redirect to the `/user/hello.jsp`.
++ for **GET** request if the session attribute "user" does not exist, redirect to the `/login.jsp` page, else redirect to the `/user/hello.jsp`.
-+ for **POST** request check the request attribute "login" in [Users](src/main/java/com/example/Users.java) and the request attribute "password" on being blank.
-If attributes are correct set session attribute "user" and redirect to `/user/hello.jsp`, else forward to the `/login.jsp`.
++ for **POST** request check the request parameters. "login" should exist in [Users](src/main/java/com/example/Users.java) and the request parameter "password" shouldn't be empty.
+If parameters are correct set session attribute "user" and redirect to `/user/hello.jsp`, else forward to the `/login.jsp`.

 **LogoutServlet** should:
 + be placed in `com.example.servlet` package.